Tag

 By | Serial | No Comments

-A little after nine that night Rhea followed Sheena along the top of the cement embankment of the LA River.
-Daylight was nearly gone; shadows were long.
-As they neared the Chavez Bridge, Sheena pointed down, to a clump of debris under the bridge.
+Rhea followed Sheena along the top rim of the cement embankment that cradled the LA river.
+It was a little after nine, daylight was almost gone.
+As they neared the Chavez Bridge, Sheena hesitated above a clutter of debris lumped under the bridge.
+Sheena’s camp.

 “Stay here.”
-Rhea told Sheena as she scrambled down the bank where it trickled under the Chavez bridge.
-She walked a few yards to the remains of a homeless camp: a moldy sleeping bag, some squishy old sweat pants, three empty Cheetos bags and an empty can of diet Coke and Progresso Lite Pot Pie soup.
+Rhea told Sheena as she scrambled down the bank where the trickle of river water ambled under the bridge.
+She walked a few yards to the camp remains: a moldy sleeping bag, some squishy old sweat pants, three empty Cheetos bags and an empty can of Progresso Light Pot Pie soup.

-A sudden whoosh of air brushed down on her.
-She thought nothing of it – LA was a city of Santa Anas – she was used to sudden gusts.
-But the tail end of the second gust carried on it a faint smell.
-She knew it well.
+A sudden whoosh of air brushed down on her – a Santa Ana gust – that carried on it the smell.
+Unmistakable.
 She looked around for a body but she knew it would be a little farther away.
-She took another whiff then looked up the opposite embankment toward the street above.
-A Chavez street bridge crossed over it.
-The young woman photographer was walking over it.
-Then she stopped.
-Through an opening between balustrades, Rhea could see the woman was barefoot.
-Was she homeless?
-Rhea wondered, though she seemed too clean.
-Plus she carried an old 35mm camera and an air of cool.
-Then she stopped.
-She looked down.
-At Rhea.
-Her expectant look pulled Rhea in like a memory.
+She took another whiff then looked up the opposite embankment toward where it came from.
+A skinny coyote sauntered across the bridge just above.
+A woman in her twenties followed it, stopping mid-bridge to gaze out and around.
+It was the same woman who sat on the stone wall overlooking the reservoir.
+She was still barefoot.
+Noticing her, Was she homeless?
+Rhea wondered.
+Maybe not… she carried an old 35mm camera and an air of cool.
+The woman looked back at a building just behind her.
+Then she looked down at Rhea.
+A look came over her – a hesitant half-smile that pulled Rhea in like a memory.

 “Find anything?”
 Sheena’s voice broke the spell.